NotePlan/plugins/jgclark.Dashboard/README.md

 Note: this is likely to be very slow to generate, as it can't use any of NotePlan's internal caches.

 ## Configuration Settings
 Dashboard v2 provides a quicker-to-access Settings window, accessed from the cog wheel at the top right of the dashboard window.
 (This replaces the normal method of going to the NotePlan Preference Pane, and finding the right Plugin.)
+It is broken up in to a number of different sections.

 <img width="550px" src="settings-dialog-2.1.0.png" alt="Settings dialog"/>